 Amarrah is a modern property in a fabulous Cornish seaside location.

 All ground floor.
-Two bedrooms: 1 x king-size, 1 x king-size zip/link (can be twins on request).
-Bathroom with a separate walk-in shower, basin and WC.
-Open-plan living area with kitchen, dining area and sitting area with woodburning stove.
+Two bedrooms: 1 x king-size, 1 x king-size zip/link (can be twin on request).
+Bathroom with separate walk-in shower, basin and WC.
+Open plan living area with kitchen, dining area and sitting area with woodburning stove.

 About the location